 Configuring the Heroku variables

-Before we push the application to Heroku, let's set up the necessary environmental variables so that Chartbrew's backend can run properly.
+Before we push the application to Heroku, let's set up the necessary environment variables so that Chartbrew's backend can run properly.
 Head over to the Heroku app we created in the beginning, click on settings, and then reveal the config vars.

 Run the following command to get your database credentials: